sophiabmnn/TradeWithSeaFishes-Lede-Project-1/README.md

-# Import of Maritime Aquarium Fishes to Germany decreases, but is still on a high level (Lede - Project 1)
+# Lede Project 1: Import of Maritime Aquarium Fishes to Germany decreases, but is still on a high level

 This is my submission of my first project during the Lede Program for Data Journalism (https://ledeprogram.com/).